jasp-stats/jasp-desktop/Resources/Help/analyses/anovarepeatedmeasures.md

     - Helmert: When this contrast is selected, the mean of each level is compared to the mean of the subsequent levels.
 This is the reverse of the difference contrast.
     - repeated: By selecting this contrast, the mean of each level is compared to the mean of the following level.
     - polynomial: This contrast tests polynomial trends in the data.
 The specific polynomial that will be used for the analysis depends on the number of levels of the repeated measures factor.
 The degree of the trend used for the analysis is the number of levels minus 1.
 Therefore, if the repeated measures factor consist of 2 levels, a linear trend is analysed.
 If the repeated measures factor consists of three levels, a quadratic trend is analysed in addition to the linear trend.
+- Assume equal variances: This option can be selected when the variances of the levels of the independent variable are assumed to be equal.
+  - Confidence interval: Confidence interval for the location parameter.
+By default, the confidence interval is set to 95%.
+This can be changed into the desired percentage.

 ### Post Hoc Tests
+- Confidence intervals: When this option is selected, the confidence interval for the mean difference is calculated.
+This is done for every post hoc method except for Dunn.
+By default this is set to 95% but this can be adjusted into the desired percentage.
 To perform a post hoc test, drag one or more factor names to the right column.
 Several options are available:
 - Effect size: By selecting this option, the effect size (i.e., the magnitude of the observed effect) will be displayed.
 The used measure for the effect size is Cohen's d.
 The effect size will only be displayed for the post hoc type `Standard`.
-- Confidence intervals: When this option is selected, the confidence interval for the mean difference is calculated.
-This is done for every post hoc method except for Dunn.
-By default this is set to 95% but this can be adjusted into the desired percentage.
 - Pool error term for RM factors: A pooled error term assumes that the variances of the contrast scores are approximately equal (i.e., sphericity assumption) See Morey (2008) for more details.
 - Correction: To correct for multiple comparison testing and avoid Type I errors, different methods for correcting the p-value are available:
     - Tukey: Compare all possible pairs of group means.
 This correction can be used when the groups of the repeated measures have an equal sample size and variance.
 This method is commonly used and is selected by default.
     - Scheffe: Adjusting significance levels in a linear regression, to account for multiple comparisons.
 This method is considered to be quite conservative.
     - Bonferroni: This correction is considered conservative.
 The risk of Type I error is reduced, however the statistical power decreases as well.
     - Holm: This method is also called sequential Bonferroni, and considered less conservative than the Bonferroni method.
+- Display
+    - Flag Significant Comparisons: Add asterisks to the table to indicate 3 levels of significance.

 ### Descriptives Plots
 To create a descriptive plot, select the repeated measures factor to be placed on the horizontal axis.
 If there are more than one repeated measures factor, the variables can be displayed in one plot by putting the other variable in the box Separate lines, or the variables can be displayed in separate plots by selecting the other variable in the box Separate plots.